Revolt (Wild Fire album): Villain

 "Villain" is the first single and the most successful track on Revolt since its release on November 15, 2015 (later May 23, 2017 on the album), with over 600,000 streams on Spotify and three million views, in total, on every YouTube video that contains the song.
 The single also peaked at number 82 on the Media Base Rock Charts in the third quarter of 2017.

 The song is written by lead vocalist and pianist Zack Sawyer, and former lead guitarist Taylor Roberts cites The Joker as an inspiration.
 Roberts said:

 While I'm not the author of the lyrics for "Villain", the song is about, well, being the villain.
 We all have that side of us, deep down somewhere.
 That side of you is there whether you want to believe that or not and sometimes its just itching to break out and take control.
 Another aspect for inspiration, at least on my side of things, would definitely be the Joker.
 If you watch the lyric video, the main focus of the video is the Joker, the lyrics to me describe the insanity and utter villainy that the Joker exudes [...]

 "Villain" is the fifth track on the album and it has its own lyric music video on YouTube.
-Part of the lyrics in the original single, which was removed in the album version, is sang growling and it became the inspiration to name the band Wild Fire: "I illuminate the night / I bring chaos to the empire / wildfire burning bright."
+Part of the lyrics in the original single, which was removed in the album version, is sung growling and it became the inspiration to name the band Wild Fire: "I illuminate the night / I bring chaos to the empire / wildfire burning bright."
 The band chose to leave out the growling part in the album version and simply replace it with an instrumental break.